nateemma/strategies/README.md

 The abandoned strategies are in the _archived/_ folder<br> for reference (I sometimes cut & paste pieces of them into new strategies).

-I currently focus on strategies that revolve around creating a model of the expected behaviour and comparing it to the actual behaviour.
+I currently focus on strategies that revolve around one of 2 approaches:

+1. creating a model of the expected behaviour and comparing it to the actual behaviour.
 If the model projects a higher price (above a certain margin) then buy, similarly sell if the model predicts a lower price.
+There are variants that use Discrete Wavelet Transforms (DWT), Fast Fourier Transforms (FFTs) and Kalman filters.
+The DWT variants seem to perform the best (and are the fastest).
+2. Use Principal Component Analysis (PCA) to reduce the dimensions of the dataframe columns, then use that to train classifiers, which are then used to predict buys and sells.
+The PCA analysis because you just add indicators and let the PCA reduction figure out which of them are actually important.
+Note that this is quite similar in approach to freqAI, but I started it before I knew about that, so just kept going (because I find it interesting).<br>
+All of the PCA logic is contained in a base class named PCA.
+There are several variants (prefixed with PCA_) that try out different approaches to identify buy/sell signals that are used for training the classifiers.

-All of these stratgeies use the custom sell/stoploss  approach from the Solipsis strategy (by werkrew).
+All of these strategies use the custom sell/stoploss  approach from the Solipsis strategy (by werkrew).
+This makes a huge difference in performance, but the downside is that each strategy requires a lot of hyperopt-ing to get decent performance